and1hof/and1hof.github.io/_posts/2017-8-07-debugging-javascript-in-chrome.md

 ### Network
 <img src="{{ site.baseurl }}/assets/2017-8-07/network.png" alt="chrome developer tools"/>

-The network tab is important in it's own right, but is a bit more self explanatory.
+The network tab is important in its own right, but is a bit more self explanatory.
 When firing API calls, (e.g. JQuery AJAX or vanilla JS XHR) you can see both the sent data and the response in this tab.
 It works very similar to a dumbed down version of Postman in some regards.
 You can also configure it to show you when CSS / JS / Media files load in over the network, which is useful for troubleshoot slow load times.

 After a network transaction, you will see a short string representing the transaction appear on the left hand pane.
 If you click on this you can get more details.
 Most importantly: